Last Updated: 5/10/21 | May 10th, 2021

 The history, the food, the sports, the community.
 Boston is like a big small town.
 And all the college students here help give the city a permanent youthful energy!

-But what are the best places to stay?
+But where are the best places to stay?

 Well, that depends on a lot of factors.